-In addition to public hearings conducted by the County Board, the City of Plymouth held a public hearing to receive comments regarding the annual projects and activities to be funded.
-The Plymouth Housing and Redevelopment Authority held a public hearing on March 23, 2023 and asked the public to comment on the proposed activities.
-Notice of the public hearing was published in the official local newspaper on March 2, 2023 as well as on the City website.
+In addition to public hearings conducted by the County Board, the City of Plymouth will hold a public hearing to receive comments regarding the annual projects and activities to be funded.
+The Plymouth Housing and Redevelopment Authority will hold a public hearing on March 28, 2024 and asked the public to comment on the proposed activities.
+Notice of public comment period will be published in the local newspaper on February 29, 2024.
+Notice of the public hearing will be published in the official local newspaper on March 7, 2024 as well as on the City website.
 The City of Plymouth holds these public hearings at times and locations convenient to potential and actual beneficiaries.
-Written comments were accepted from February 24, 2023 to March 28, 2023 prior to the City of Plymouth City Council authorization of the 2023 Annual Action Plan on April 11, 2023.
+Written comments will be accepted from February 29, 2024 to April 1, 2024 prior to the City of Plymouth City Council authorization of the 2024 Annual Action Plan on April 9, 2024.